sumocoders/errbit-php/README.md

     git clone git://github.com/flippa/errbit-php.git

+### Composer

+Just add the line below into your composer.json-file in the require-part:

+	"flippa-official/errbit-php": "dev-master"

+If you use the line above you won't need to require anything, everything will be autoloaded through the composer-autoloader

 ## Usage

 The intended way to use the notifier is as a singleton, though this is not